University Brand Guide

 The University Seal, adopted in 1904 from the City of Cincinnati insignia, is legally restricted for use on official documents of the university.
 Consequently, references to the seal in this guide apply only to reproductions or facsimiles of the seal.

 Reproduction of the seal is restricted to presidential or Board-related purposes and in recognition of certain prestigious scholarly achievements such as a diploma.
 The seal is also appropriate for permanent markers, such as architectural elements produced in stone, metal or glass, and for regalia and class rings, subject to licensing approval.
-Use of the seal must be approved by the division of Governmental Relations and University Communications or by the Brand Review Committee.
+Use of the seal must be approved by Marketing + Communications or by the Brand Review Committee.

 The “Alternate Seal” is for use on plaques, clothing, gift items, and merchandise.
 Use is restricted for licensed goods.
 Its use is governed by the Office of Trademarks and Licensing.